Pharox24/Pharox24/README.md

 # Hi, I'm Abraham 👋 &nbsp;·&nbsp; `@Pharox24`

-> CS & mathematics-minded developer building at the intersection of **language**, **software**, and **numbers**.
+> Founder of **[Nekolingo](https://nekolingo.app)** · CS & mathematics-minded developer building at the intersection of **language**, **software**, and **numbers**.

-I spend most of my time building apps that help people learn languages — Chinese/HSK flashcards, vocabulary tools, and word-frequency parsers — mostly in **Swift/SwiftUI** on iOS and **Python/Django** on the web.
+I'm building **Nekolingo**, an AI-powered language-learning platform (SRS flashcards, AI tutor chat, generated stories & courses, spoken-language practice) — Django on the backend with a Chrome extension front end for capturing content in the wild.
+Outside of that I build **Chinese/HSK flashcards** and vocabulary tools on iOS.
 I'm drawn to the theory underneath it all (algorithms, computation, the math that makes things tick) and increasingly curious about **finance** and applying quantitative thinking to markets.

 ### 🧭 About me
+- 🚀 Founder of **[Nekolingo](https://nekolingo.app)** — AI-driven language learning (SRS, AI tutor, generated content, Chrome extension)
-- 🔭 I build **language-learning apps** — HSK/Chinese flashcards & vocab tools in SwiftUI, plus Django web apps
+- 🔭 I also build **HSK/Chinese flashcards & vocab tools** in SwiftUI
 - 🌱 Currently leveling up my **JavaScript & React**
 - 🧮 Into **mathematics, CS theory, computational linguistics, and finance**
 - 💞️ Open to collaborating on **any interesting project that pushes my coding further**